techidaily/site-win11-tips/source/_posts/resolving-0x80072f8f-0x20000-error-on-pcs.md

 ## 2\.
 Use a Different USB Port

  Often, faulty ports cause issues during the creation of the installation media.
-There are[several ways to test if the USB port is faulty](https://www.makeuseof.com/tag/dead-usb-port-heres-how-to-diagnose-and-fix-it/) .
+There are [several ways to test if the USB port is faulty](https://www.makeuseof.com/tag/dead-usb-port-heres-how-to-diagnose-and-fix-it/) .
 You can begin by switching to another port and checking if the USB works fine there.

  You can also try using the same USB on another device and see if it works fine there.